macder/wfv-validation/README.md

 Provides your theme with an easy way to perform backend form input validation

-If you have ever worked with an MVC framework like [Laravel](https://laravel.com/) or [CodeIgniter](https://codeigniter.com/), then you know how easy form validation is.
+If you worked with an MVC framework like [Laravel](https://laravel.com/) or [CodeIgniter](https://codeigniter.com/), then you know how easy form validation is.

 [WordPress](https://wordpress.org/) doesn't provide much for elegant validation, just some general [sanitation methods](https://codex.wordpress.org/Data_Validation).